 I believe that teachers should model team leadership.

 This is no walk in the park, I know.
-But perhaps the insight that we’ve garnered studying work teams may help us in this endeavor.
+But perhaps the insight that we’ve garnered studying work teams may help us in this endeavour.

 Another key component of team performance is structure and clarity.
 In an earlier post, I shared the power of establishing a ‘group agreement’ for ensuring teams have a unified vision, common values and norms, and clear individual expectations.
 This can be a powerful tool for educators to ensure that the classroom environment has structure and clarity as well.

-Now there are many other teambuilding activities, strategies and insights out there that can be beneficial for educators as well.
-The important idea to hold on to, though, is this: leadership and team research is just as relevant and applicable to a teacher as it is for the head of a human resources department in a major corporation.
+Now there are many other team building activities, strategies and insights out there that can be beneficial for educators as well.
+The important idea to hold on to, though, is this: leadership and team research are just as relevant and applicable to a teacher as it is for the head of a human resources department in a major corporation.

-Having an opportunity to be a part of a classroom that functions like a high performing team will may just set students up for a lifetime of success in the workplace.
+Having an opportunity to be a part of a classroom that functions as a high performing team will just set students up for a lifetime of success in the workplace.